 Printex’s modern textiles are admired by Finns, but few know what to do with the new patterns.
-So Armi and Viljo organise a fashion show to demonstrate how their textiles can be used to make clothes.
+So Armi and Viljo organize a fashion show to demonstrate how their textiles can be used to make clothes.
 Marimekko’s first fashion collection is designed by Riitta Immonen, who makes use of print patterns from different Finnish artists, including Maija Isola.
 The show is held at the Kalastajatorppa hotel in Helsinki in May.
-The audience is enthralled by the colourful patterns and clean cuts.
+The audience is enthralled by the colorful patterns and clean cuts.
 The clothes are sold almost right off the models’ backs.
 A few days after the show, Marimekko is officially registered as a company.
 The first Marimekko shop opens in Helsinki the following year.

 Sights on the world

 Armi takes Marimekko to the Brussels World’s Fair, paving the way across the Atlantic.
 In the United States, Design Research, the revolutionary lifestyle and design store, begins to retail and distribute Marimekko clothing and fabrics in 1959.